loginom/loginom-help-en-omegat/data/processors/programming/python/output-table.md

 **fill_table(table, dataframe, with_index)**

-Метод осуществляет запись из `pandas.DataFrame` в `OutputTable`.
+The method provides record from `pandas.DataFrame` to `OutputTable`.
 Arguments:

-- table — ссылка на выходной набор. Принимает значение типа `OutputTableClass`;
+- table — reference to output data set.
+It takes the value of the `OutputTableClass` type.
-- dataframe — ссылка на `pandas.DataFrame`;
+- dataframe — reference to `pandas.DataFrame`.
-- with_index — если аргумент принимает `True`, то индексы `pandas.DataFrame` выгружаются в выходной набор.
+- with_index — if argument takes `True`, `pandas.DataFrame` indexes are downloaded to the output data set.
 The optional argument.
 The default value is `False`.

 %/spoiler%